Charlotte, NC Federal Criminal Defense

 All of these facts mean one thing: Your choice of defense attorneys matters tremendously for the outcome of your case.
 If you do not take aggressive measures to protect yourself, federal prosecutors will pursue charges, and you will be nowhere near prepared to defend yourself at trial.
-At Oberheiden, P.C., our attorneys work as a team, putting their centuries of combined federal experience to work for our clients and constantly reassessing and reevaluating our clients’ cases in order to continuously pursue a favorable resolution.
+At Oberheiden, P.C., our federal criminal defense attorneys work as a team, putting their centuries of combined federal experience to work for our clients and constantly reassessing and reevaluating our clients’ cases in order to continuously pursue a favorable resolution.

 Schedule a Free Initial Consultation about Your Federal Case in Charlotte

 If you are facing a federal investigation or federal charges in Charlotte, you need experienced legal representation.
 To discuss your case with a senior attorney on Oberheiden, P.C.’s federal criminal defense team, call 888-680-1745 or request a free initial consultation online now.
 We are available 24/7.